Differential information theory: Differential Information Theory

+In order to get full Turing equivalence one must add the $\mu$-operator.
+It is defined as follows in \cite{Odi16}:

-\begin{quote} For every 2-place function $f(x,y)$ one can define a new function, $g(x) = \mu y[f(x,y)=0 ] $, where $g(x)$ returns the smallest number y such that $f(x,y) = 0.$ Defined in this way $\mu$ is a partial function.
-One way to think about $\mu$ as in terms of an operator that tries to compute in succession all the values $f(x,0)$, $f(x,1)$, $f(x,2)$, ... until for some $m$ $f(x,m)$ returns $0$, in which case such an $m$ is returned.
+\begin{definition} For every 2-place function $f(x,y)$ one can define a new function, $g(x) = \mu y[f(x,y)=0 ] $, where $g(x)$ returns the smallest number y such that $f(x,y) = 0.$ \end{definition} $\mu$ is a partial function.
+One way to think about $\mu$ is in terms of an operator that tries to compute in succession all the values $f(x,0)$, $f(x,1)$, $f(x,2)$, ... until for some $m$ $f(x,m)$ returns $0$, in which case such an $m$ is returned.
 In this interpretation, if $m$ is the first value for which $f(x,m) = 0 $ and thus $g(x) = m$, the expression $\mu y[f(x,y)=0 ]$ is associated with a routine that performs exactly $m$ successive test computations of the form $f(x,y)$ before finding $m$.
-Since the $\mu$-operator is unbounded $m$ can have any value. \end{quote}

-Note that the name $g$ does not refer to a function but to a function-scheme.
-The $x$ in the expression $g(x)$ is not an argument of a function but the index of a function name $f_x(y) \Leftrightarrow f(x,y)$.
-We can interpret the $\mu$-operator as a meta-operator that has access to an infinite number of primitive recursive functions.
-In this interpretation there is no such thing as a general search routine.
-Each search function is specific: searching for your glasses is different from searching for your wallet, even when you look for them in the same places.

-The difference between primitive recursion and $\mu$-recursion formally defines the difference between \emph{construction} and \emph{search}.
-Systematic search involves an \emph{enumeration} of all the elements in the search space together with \emph{checking function} that helps us to decide that we have found what we are looking for (See appendix in paragraph \ref{MUOPRECURSIVE} for a discussion).
+The following theorem holds: